aws-samples/webauthn-with-amazon-cognito/README.md

 # WebAuthn with Amazon Cognito

 This project is a demonestration of how to implement FIDO-based authentication with Amazon Cognito user pools.
-The full technical write-up on this topic is available in this [blog post].
+The technical write-up for this demo project is available in this [blog post].

 # Requirements
 - AWS account and permissions to create CloudFromation stacks, Cognito resources and lambda functions